What parents must know about the Momo suicide challenge

 Interestingly, Momo herself isn’t real.
 Momo is actually a sculpture named “Mother Bird” by Midori Hayashi, a Japanese Artist (see below).
 It was an artwork exhibited in Tokyo’s horror Art Vanilla Gallery, and it was never intended to be used in a dangerous game on social media.

-This is no joke, parents.
-The Momo Challenge is a a very serious cyber threat with real consequences.
-Recently, a 12-year-old girl in Buenos Aires has reportedly taken her own life in her home in Argentina.
+Fears around the Momo Challenge being a very serious cyber threat circulate after a 12-year-old girl in Buenos Aires reportedly taking her own life in her home in Argentina.
 Apparently, she recorded her last moments before committing suicide.
-Police suspected that she heeded Momo’s instructions and participated in the game.
+Police believe that the girl was encouraged to end her life by an adolescent adopting the Momo identity.

 - Social Media Apps like Facebook and Whatsapp are easily accessible today.
 Any unsuspecting child can just download it and be pressured into playing, thinking that there is no danger.